-eSim a First Course in the IoT Series on 27 July 2019
+eSim a First Course in the IoT Series for Teachers on 21 September 2019

 Pandit Madan Mohan Malaviya National Mission on Teachers and Teaching

 September 21st, 2019 to September 21st, 2019

 |Course Content||Teaching Faculty||Who Should Attend|